mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The slaves were horribly mistreated, with malnutrition and disease being widespread among the manor slaves.
 While the burden of the human population has been partially lifted, the Aslan have not freed the slaves.
-Approximately 10% of the humans on Ouiyloi are first- or second-generation slaves, captured from human colonies along the border of the Glorious Empire or the children of such captives.
+Approximately 10% of the humans on Ouiyloi are first-or second-generation slaves, captured from human colonies along the border of the Glorious Empire or the children of such captives.
 The Aslan have agreed to repatriate these slaves but the rest have nowhere else to go.